Coloring books are gaining more and more popularity.

 Coloring Dragons by John Howe is a fan favorite for many.
 John Howe is a famous and well-respected artist that worked as concept artist on projects like The Lord of the Rings and The Hobbit.
 John Howe even gives some advice on basic drawing skills and which tools to use.
 Although this book only contains 16 pages, the sheer detail of these intriguingly designed dragons will keep you busy for many more hours.

 Last but not least, Dragons and Magical Beasts by Salariya is a dragon coloring book counting 128 pages.
+With this amount detail on every page, you will be using your pencil sharpener a lot for sure.
 The intricate patterns in this book will keep you coloring all night long instead of turning on the TV.
 Most images are mirrored on the left and right page so you have around 62 different creatures to draw.
 Although most of these are dragons, you might find a Pegasus or serpent every now and then.
 Additionally, there is a hidden key on every spread.
 Giving a little extra challenge and fun if you are drawing with children.